jirilebl/diffyqs-webwork/README.md

 ## How to use

-To use, you should be able to unpack this directory into your templates and just directly use it.
-The directory should be named exactly `diffyqs-webwork`.
+To use, download the *diffyqs-webwork.tgz* and upload it to WeBWorK.
+It should automatically unpack and create the right directory structure.
+Then in homework editor go to import and then import sets from the diffyqs-webwork directory.

-You could also just clone the git repository into your templates directory if you wish.
+You could also just unpack this directory into your templates directory, or even clone it directly from github.
+In this case, make sure the directory is named exactly `diffyqs-webwork` for the set def files to work.

 ## What is it exactly